Fedora31/no-hats-bgum/programs/README.md

 won't hurt anyone.)

-The program doesn't contain hard-coded lists for updates, hats or anything, it Scans the database for everything it needs.
+The program doesn't contain hard-coded lists for updates, hats or anything, it scans the database for everything it needs.
 So I guess that if you add custom entries to it, it *should* work.
 I haven't tested this though.